 |---|---|

-| Fee structure | Is the fee based on gross or net revenue?
-Are there additional charges? |
+| Fee basis | Is the fee calculated on gross or net revenue?
+Are there additional charges (maintenance markup, supply fees, onboarding fees)? |

-| Services included | Does the fee cover cleaning, restocking, and maintenance coordination? |
+| Services included | Does the fee cover cleaning coordination, restocking, and maintenance?
+Or are those billed separately? |

 | Pricing strategy | Do they use dynamic pricing tools?
-What is their approach to rate optimization? |
+What is their rate optimization approach? |

 | Communication | How quickly do they respond to guest inquiries?
 Do they handle reviews? |

-| Contract terms | What is the minimum commitment?
-What are the cancellation terms? |
+| Contract terms | What is the minimum commitment period?
+What are the exit and cancellation terms? |

 Most short-term rental property managers charge between 15% and 30% of gross booking revenue.
 Full-service managers handling everything from listing optimization to guest communication and cleaning typically charge 20-30%, while more limited co-hosting or channel management services charge 10-20%.